TarasMazepa/stax/README.md

 * stax help
   * tell users that they can type only first letter of the commands
-  * adds support for short and long versions of flags

 * stax amend
   * offer rebase